nghosh24/power-outages/README.md

   frameborder="0"
 ></iframe>

-Next, I examined the dependency of Duration missing on
+Next, I examined the dependency of Duration missing on another column, 'TOTAL.SALES'.

 # Hypothesis Testing
 I will be testing whether the outage duration is greater on average for severe weather outages over intentional attack outages.
 The relevant columns for this test are `OUTAGE.DURATION` and `CAUSE.CATEGORY`.
 I will only be using the outages where `CAUSE.CATEGORY` is equal to 'severe weather' or 'intentional attack'.